ddwalk77/streaming-02-multiple-processes/README.md

 Check out Wikipedia's article on deadlock and other sources to learn how to prevent and avoid locking issues in concurrent processes.

 ## Stream Processing

-    - Task 3 repeated process_streaming_0.py with batchfile_0_farenheit.csv from the Module 1 repo
+- Task 3: Repeated process_streaming_0.py with batchfile_0_farenheit.csv from the Module 1 repo
-    - Task 4 was creating process_streaming_DeeDeeWalker.py with output to out9.txt.
+- Task 4: Created process_streaming_DeeDeeWalker.py with output to out9.txt.
 I chose to write to the file instead of a manual copy & paste.
 This was to demonstrate the coding for writing to a file and closing it.
+- Task5: UDP datagrams vs TCP protocol